01:146:408-409 HONORS RESEARCH IN CELL BIOLOGY AND NEUROSCIENCE

 These two courses are required of students in the Honors Research Track of the Cell Biology and Neuroscience Major (Track B) to fulfill the CBN Honors thesis requirement

-Course satisfies Learning Goals
+Course Satisfies Learning Goals

 Exams, Assignments, and Grading Policy

-Each student registered in 408/409 is required to submit a report of his or her work to the Coordinator of Advising at the end of each semester.
-The final grade in each course is determined by the sponsoring faculty member.A final written thesis and oral presentation required.
+-Each student registered in 408/409 is required to submit a 10-page report of his or her work to the research mentor and the Coordinator of Research on the last class day of the Fall semester.
+A 30-page Honors thesis is due in March of the Spring semester.